renfuuu/OORT/oort/README.md

 ## Milestone 4.2

 ### Implemented
-* Most of the Spaceship controls
-* Space skybox
+* Throttle based spaceship control system, uses scroll to manage throttle
-* A cameraman for debugging
+* A better follow camera for the space ship
-* Spaceship object
-* Laser object
+* Laser Instantiation, Firing and Movement
+* Added Particle physics to laser movement

 ### TODO
-* Arrow key up increases the throttle force
-* Arrow key down decreases the throttle force
-* Left click to shoot laser
 * Change music
-* CEGUI
+* CEGUI to inform player of ammo, minimap
+* Add asteroids
+* Mesh slicing, mesh manipulation
+* Integrate Assimp to load mesh in real time
+* Add world boundaries with planes

 ### ISSUES
-*

 ### How to play
 * Press C - change the cameras